Key features

 Default directories

-When you launch a JupyterHub session, NexusOne launches a Kubernetes pod that spawns a dedicated Notebook server
+When you launch a JupyterHub session, NexusOne launches a Kubernetes pod that spawns a dedicated Notebook server for you.
+The environment is pre-configured with two default directories you can interact with,dags and utils.

 DAGs

-Directed Acyclic Graphs, or dags, define specific tasks and in what order they should run.
+Directed Acyclic Graphs, ordags, define specific tasks and in what order they should run.

 JupyterHub shares this directory with Apache Airflow.
 It contains all executed DAGs run within NexusOne